chrstrom/MT3v3/README.md

 The main contributions that differentiate the MT3v3 from the two previous versions are detailed in the thesis (link coming)

-A pretrained MT3v3 architecture can be found here.
+A pretrained MT3v3 architecture is currently being retrained to be compatible with the final cleaned up code.
+This will be made available here once fully trained.

 ## How to use
 Using the pretrained model, the MT3v3 can be loaded using code found in the `src/load_model.py` file.